The losses are certain in trading. You can only control your actions, trades, position size, and stop loss.

 For new traders facing the blow of a trading loss right at the origin may be very disappointing.

-When you experience the loss, you distant yourself from friends and family.
+When you experience the loss, you distance yourself from friends and family.
 The pain of failure affects not only your pockets.
 But it also impacts your personal and mental health.

 You think now I had much less than I had hardly a week ago.
 Your inner peace goes low.
 Your thoughts become unclear.